 Four magical items of Rudolf II

-The inventory has a section describing books, which is covered on pages 130-140 of Bauer and Haupt (1976).
-The books listed in the inventory are contained in a number of chests (Truhen) and it has been suggested that this indicates that they were prepared to be moved (6).
+The inventory has a section describing books on fols.
+376-388, which is covered on pages 130-140 of Bauer and Haupt (1976).
+The books listed in the inventory are contained in five chests (Truhen) numbered 37, 58 and 96-98, and it has been suggested that this indicates that they were prepared to be moved (8).
 Of the approximately 250 books that are listed, only (about) 5 had been identified in Bauer and Haupt (1976).

-The inventory does not mention any book in unknown writing or language.
-In general, the large collection of alchemical books known to have been owned by Rudolf are not found in this inventory.
-Some of these were taken to Sweden as war booty, and later given to I. Vossius, who brought them to Leiden, where they are still preserved.
+The inventory does not mention any book in unknown writing or language, or in code.
+Furthermore, the large collection of alchemical books known to have been owned by Rudolf is not found in this inventory.
+Some of these were taken to Sweden as war booty, and later given to Isaac Vossius, who brought them to Leiden, where they are still preserved.
 The only entry which might possibly refer to the Voynich MS is:

 In folio: ein philosophisch alt geschriben buch mit figurn und ein copey uff pergamen geschriben vom Mathes Dörrer, ungebunden, welchs nit gantz beysamen und Herr Hayden auß bevelch I. Mt: etliche bletter davon genommen

 This is highly speculative and rather unlikely though, and in particular the reference to a copy made by a certain Mathes Dörrer is not understood.
-This person (Matthias Dürer ? ) could not yet be identified.
+This person (Matthes or Matthias Dürer or Derrer ? ) could not yet be identified.

-Rudolf liked to peruse books from the Viennese library that was managed by Hugo Blotius, and there are several handwritten records of him related to magical or alchemical books that he had transferred to Prague.
+Rudolf liked to peruse books from the Viennese library, which was managed by Hugo Blotius, and there are several handwritten records from Blotius related to magical or alchemical books that he had transferred to Prague.

 Richterová also refers to a now lost Prague library catalogue written in 1636, and from the collections that were taken to Sweden (Stockholm, Uppsala, Lund) and in part to Leiden, it is clear that Rudolf had a very large book collection of which we no longer have a clear overview.